ariefauliaa/Momentum-Based-Quant-Strat/README.md

 ![Monte Carlo Preview](Monte%20Carlo%20-%20Preview.png)

-To further validate the robustness of the strategy, we conducted a **Monte Carlo simulation** projecting returns forward for **3 years (156 weeks)** using historical weekly return characteristics.
+We also ran a **Monte Carlo simulation** using past weekly returns to forecast performance over the **next 3 years or 156 weeks**, which supports the strategy’s reliability.

 **MONTE CARLO SIMULATION PARAMETERS**
 | Parameter                     | Value        |